GetStream/Android-Samples/video-chat-sample/README.md

 # Livestream Video Chat

-This is an example of a Twitch style livestream experience
+This is an example of a Twitch style io.getstream.livestream experience

 # Screenshots